 - 1. All general regulations apply. - 2.
 2-sectional entry card is required for each exhibit. - 3.
-Member enrolled in this project may exhibit eight (8) entries per class completed in the current project year in each area enrolled.
+Members enrolled in this project may exhibit eight (8) entries per class completed in the current project year in each area enrolled. - 4.
+See page 11: poster, display & notebook criteria.

-- 4. See page 11: poster, display & notebook criteria. - 5.
-Exhibits must be made during the current project year. - 6.
+- 5. Exhibits must be made during the current project year. - 6.
 All exhibits which need to be hung MUST have the appropriate saw-tooth hanger, rod, wire, or other mechanism attached in order to be properly displayed, entries not in compliance will be lowered 1 ribbon placing (no string or tape). - 7.
-Special consideration given to items that are of original design, attach a note explaining the original design. - 8.
-Exhibitor should attach an index card no larger than 4"x6" with an entry card to provide the judge with any information on what parts of the exhibit they made, processes used, and other information that the exhibitor thinks would be helpful for the judge, indicate any items that were made from a kit. - 9.
-Each county may submit one entry from each of the five categories (Fine Arts, Clay and Ceramics, Leather and Jewelry, Three-Dimensional, and General Crafts) for the state fair. - 10.
+Special consideration is given to items that are of original design, attach a note explaining the original design. - 8.
+Each county may submit one entry from each of the five categories (Fine Arts, Clay and Ceramics, Leather, and Jewelry, Three-Dimensional, and General Crafts) for the state fair for a total of five entries per county.
+If a county doesn't have an entry for one of the classes, they may submit a second entry in one of the other classes to meet the quota of five entries per county. - 9.
 Articles exhibited must be an original design created by the exhibitor.
-See copyright guidelines in the general rules section of the Fair Book (page 9). - 11.
-All visual arts exhibits are evaluated using a visual arts rubric, which takes into account the correct use of design elements, craftsmanship, and creativity. - 12.
+See copyright guidelines in the general rules section of the Fair Book (page 9). - 10.
+All visual arts exhibits are evaluated using a visual arts rubric, which takes into account the correct use of design elements, craftsmanship, and creativity. - 11.
 Large art items will not be accepted.
-Exhibits must be of manageable size and be easily transported and displayed by one person. - 13.
-Multi-piece items should be marked accordingly. - 14.
-No plants or plant materials needing watering can be entered as an art display or item. - 15.
+Exhibits must be of manageable size and be easily transported and displayed by one person. - 12.
+Multi-piece items should be marked accordingly. - 13.
+No plants or plant materials needing watering can be entered as an art display or item. - 14.
 All entries are entered at the exhibitor's own risk.

 FINE ARTS: Oil, chalk, charcoal, dyes, pastels, pencil, ink, acrylic, or watercolor on canvas, canvas board, paper, wood, metal, or textiles, framed as a picture, prepared for hanging.
 Stretched canvas art on a wooden frame is considered prepared for hanging provided that frame has a hanger.
 Class 1400J made by 7-12 year old member Class 1400S made by 13 & older member